Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Mathematical details of phase space behaviour for

 where

+and we used the definition \eqref{eqn:j0}, \eqref{eqn:def_D} of $j_0^2$, which need not be positive.
 We call the real roots of this polynomial $j(\omega = 0)$.
-In the limit $\epsGR=0$ we have $a_0=0$ and we recover the expression for $j(\omega=0)$ from equation (14) of Paper II.
+In the limit $\epsGR=0$ we have $q=0$ and so we find $j(\omega=0)=j_0$, recovering the expression for $j(\omega=0)$ from equation (14) of Paper II.
 For $\epsGR\neq 0$, the nature of the roots of \eqref{eqn:depressed_cubic} depends on the sign of the discriminant

 We can evaluate $\Delta$ given $(\omega_0,e_0,\Theta,\Gamma,\epsGR)$.
-In particular, we evaluate $H^*$ using these initial conditions, guaranteeing that the value of $H^*$ we plug in to \eqref{eqn:a_1} is physically meaningful.
-There are then a few different cases to consider:

-\begin{itemize} \item If $\Delta < 0$, equation \eqref{eqn:depressed_cubic} has one real root, which may or may not be physical.
-If $a_1<0$ then this root can be written as
+There are then a few different cases to consider: \begin{itemize} \item If $\Delta < 0$, equation \eqref{eqn:depressed_cubic} has one real root, which may or may not be physical.
+If $j_0^2 > 0$ then this root can be written as

-whereas for $a_1>0$ it is given by
+whereas for $j_0^2 < 0$ it is given by

-Once $j(\omega=0)$ has been determined, the orbit circulates if $\sqrt{\Theta} < j(\omega=0) <1$, and librates otherwise. \\ \item If $\Delta>0$ (which necessarily requires $a_1<0$) there are three distinct real roots, and they can be expressed as
+Once $j(\omega=0)$ has been determined, the orbit circulates if $\sqrt{\Theta} < j(\omega=0) <1$, and librates otherwise. \\ \item If $\Delta>0$ (which necessarily requires $j_0^2 > 0$) there are three distinct real roots, and they can be expressed as